DyfanJones/heck/cran-comments.md

-Updated package title to be title case.
+Fix issue with cran

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 note

 * This is a new release.